jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 ### How to start thinking about a Gaussian Process?

-We can start thinking about Gaussian processes by building up to it from univariate and multivariate Gaussians.
-Starting with a single random variable, $X_1 \sim N(\mu_1, \sigma_1^2)$, we can append another random variable $X_2 \sim N(\mu_2, \sigma_2^2)$ to get the vector $(X_1, X_2)$.
+We can start by building multivariate Gaussians from univariate Gaussians.
+With a single random variable, $X_1 \sim N(\mu_1, \sigma_1^2)$, we can append $X_2 \sim N(\mu_2, \sigma_2^2)$ to get the vector $(X_1, X_2)$.
 If $X_1$ and $X_2$ have covariance $\sigma_{12}$, this vector will have distribution:

 $$ \begin{pmatrix} X_1 \\ X_2 \end{pmatrix} \sim N \left(\begin{bmatrix} \mu_1 \\ \mu_2 \end{bmatrix}, \begin{bmatrix} \sigma_1^2 & \sigma_{12} \\ \sigma_{12} & \sigma_2^2 \end{bmatrix} \right)$$

-If we continue appending more Normally distributed random variables, $X_3, X_4, ...$ we can construct larger and larger multivariate Gaussians, once we have their mean and covariance.
-Then, the multivariate Gaussian will be fully specified by the mean and covariance matrix.
+If we continue appending more Normally distributed random variables, $X_3, X_4, ...$ constructing larger multivariate Gaussians is easy, once we have their mean and covariance.
+Then, this multivariate Gaussian will be fully specified by the mean vector and covariance matrix.
 To generalize this concept of continuously incorporating Normally distributed RV's into the same distribution, we need a function to describe the mean and another to describe the covariance.

 This is what the Gaussian process provides.
-It is specified by a mean function, $\mu(X)$ and a covariance function (called the kernel function), $k(X, X')$, that returns the covariance between two points, $X$ and $X'$.
-Now we can model any amount (possibly infinite) of variables with the GP using the mean and kernel function.
-Since the GP can model an infinite number of random variables it is considered a distribution over functions, and written as:
+It is specified by a mean function, $\mu(x)$ and a covariance function (called the kernel function), $k(x, x')$, that returns the covariance between two points, $x$ and $x'$.
+Now we are not limited to $n$ variables for a $n$-variate Gaussians, but can model any amount (possibly infinite) with the GP.
+We write:

 $$ f(x) \sim GP(\mu(x), k(x, x'))$$

-The kernel function is simply a measure of how similar two inputs are, and an exmaple of one is the squared exponential kernel shown below:
+The kernel function, $k(x, x')$ is simply a measure of how similar $x$ and $x'$ are, and an exmaple of one is the squared exponential kernel:

 $$ k(x, x') = \sigma^2 \exp(-\frac{(x - x')^2}{2l^2}) $$

-This is a mathematically loose intro to GP's, to convey the interpretation of "infinite dimensional" and "distribution over functions".
-The book [Gaussian Processes for Machine Learning](http://gaussianprocess.org/gpml/chapters/RW.pdf) goes into detail on the mathematics.
+This is a loose intro to GP's to convey the interpretation of "infinite dimensional" and "distribution over functions".
+The book [Gaussian Processes for Machine Learning](http://gaussianprocess.org/gpml/chapters/RW.pdf) goes into detail.

 &nbsp;